- Latin America

 6. Istanbul is a great job market with an affordable cost of living

-As a major international economic and political power at the crossroads of Asia, the Middle East and Europe, Turkey has generated a huge demand for English instruction and each year thousands of English speakers with a TEFL certification are hired to teach English in Turkey, and Istanbul is by far the largest job markets in the nation.
-Hundreds of language schools interview and hire foreign English teachers from the U.S., U.K., Canada and elsewhere locally in Istanbul.
+As a major international economic and political power at the crossroads of Asia, the Middle East and Europe, Turkey has generated a huge demand for English instruction.
+Each year thousands of English speakers with a TEFL certification are hired to teach English in Turkey.
+When it comes to teaching jobs in Istanbul, It is by far the largest job market in the nation.
+English teachers in Istanbul can find hundreds of language schools to interview for.
+These ESL schools are looking to hire foreign English teachers from the U.S., U.K., Canada and elsewhere.

 At the same time, many schools will also interview and recruit teachers directly from their home country in advance, and some teachers may receive a stipend for housing and/or airfare.
 One advantage of Turkey as a job market for Americans who want to teach English in Europe is that it is routine for schools to sponsor work visas, and this is not always the case in some Western European countries.